Kislapet/Kislapet.github.io/_pages/projects.md

 ## I Have Eyes Now !
 RAG Question Answering ❤

-Give a 10-pages PDF file to a RAG, ask a question and get an answer.
+Give a 10-pages PDF file to a RAG model, ask a question and get an answer.
+I used Qwen2VL with huggingface's transformers library.

 <details>
 <summary>Read more...</summary>
 <br>

 Ask a question :

 <br><br>